 OTHER THINGS TO CONSIDER IF YOU ARE HAVING TURKEY

-Clearly you will no better than anyone who is a big eater and who is a small eater amongst your Christmas dinner guests, but here’s a good rule of thumb guide:
+You will hopefully know who is a big eater and who is a small eater amongst your Christmas dinner guests, but here’s a good rule of thumb guide:

 HOW MUCH TURKEY PER PERSON

-Of course, if you are buying a whole turkey the weight on the turkey includes bones and everything else, so use this rough guide to help plan the size of turkey to buy:
+Of course, if you are buying a whole turkey, the weight of the turkey includes bones and everything else, so use this rough guide to help plan the size of the turkey to buy:

 - Small turkey (3-4.5kg) is usually enough for 6-8 adults